 Networking is a valuable tool, and organic SEO is fantastic, but it won’t just happen simply because you exist.
 Investing some dollars in your marketing not only ensures that you get the word out, but Google is watching what you do, and it gives more significant exposure to those who invest in their business, in particular, and unsurprisingly when you give those dollars to Google itself.
 Think that is unfair?
 It’s not; it’s business.

 Consider a social media manager, hire a copywriter to ensure your content is on point and let a professional marketing firm plan your marketing strategy.
-You are an expert in your field, so it makes sense that you would get other experts for the areas that aren’t your specialty.
+You are an expert in your field, so it makes sense that you would get other experts for the areas that aren’t your speciality.

 Strategy 8: Analyse and report